-Previously in Four months in Peru: A forgotten beauty in a quiet corner of the Cordillera Blanca.
+Previously in Four months in Peru: A forgotten beauty in a quiet corner of the Cordillera Blanca

 I didn't see it coming.
 It's not that I'm unusually tall, at least not in my home country The Netherlands, but in Peru most of the locals are a lot shorter.
 If that had been different, I'm sure that the low branch hanging over the trail would have been cut a long, long time ago.
 But it wasn't, and I didn't see it.
 We were hiking along an easy trail – one, in fact, that I knew well, having visited the same valley almost a month before.
 But not well enough, I belatedly realized, after recovering from the abrupt connection of my head with something hard and unforgiving.

 After a late start and an easy 3½ hour hike, Eric and I arrived at the Ishinca refuge, just before nightfall.
 It would have taken longer, had it not been for a chance encounter with an arriero

 At first, he tried to overcharge us a bit.
 That’s all part of the game, but I knew the usual rate and after a brief negotiation we reached an agreement.
 It would still be a welcome bonus for him, landing another client so late in the day.
 We waited a short while as he delivered his cargo at the trailhead, but he was back soon.